By: Editor (LGBTIQ)

 These laws have, for far too long, placed the lives of LGBTQIA+ people at risk, simply for loving whom they choose.
 This situation is unacceptable, particularly in a country that aspires to be a beacon of justice and human rights in the region.

-In 2023, the Supreme Court delivered a historic determination affecting this population, asserting that a bill proposing decriminalisation of consensual same-sex sexual relations between adults do not violate the Constitution, and, therefore, can be made into law by the approval of the simple majority in Parliament.
+In 2023, the Supreme Court delivered a historic determination affecting this population, asserting that a bill proposing decriminalisation of consensual same-sex sexual relations between adults does not violate the Constitution, and, therefore, can be made into law by the approval of the simple majority in Parliament.
 The response came countering the fundamental rights (FR) petitions brought forward by certain political groups against a private member’s bill presented by former MP Premnath Dolawatta proposing decriminalisation of consensual same-sex relations.

 The Attorney General’s Department on four consecutive occasions (2014, 2017, 2019 and most recently, 2022) asserted before the United Nations that the provisions of Article 12 of the Constitution do recognise LGBTQIA+ rights, and any law criminalising them, therefore, would be unconstitutional.